• Post a Project

 Content That Is Authoritative and Easy to Summarize

 Content written with definitive statements helps to show LLMs that your take is trustworthy, and this type of authoritative voice also helps the AI engines to summarise and repackage your words as factual answers.
-It’s generally best to format content in ways that make it easy for AI search to quote it.
+It’s generally best to format content so it's easy for AI search to quote.
 That means ordered lists with bullets, guides, glossaries and definitions, and FAQs, with section labels and schema markdown.

 AI engines seek to answer the user’s question as closely as possible, so they favor content that closely matches people’s actual conversationally-phrased prompts.
 AI prompts are longer than yesterday’s longtail keywords, and they’re more likely to be part of an extended conversation.
 Kevin Indig’s research has found that the top 10% of content cited by LLMs is long-form, with high sentence and word counts.